The next project is Laser Protection.

-This will be a very simple project, however I want to include it here because it was my very first project idea when I started my journey with electronics.
-Unfortunately, due to various factors, I never actually began working on it.
-Now that I have gained some experience in electronics, I decided that it is time to satisfy my younger self from the past and finally bring this project to life.
+It will be a very simple project, but I want to include it here because it was the very first idea I had when I started my journey with electronics.
+Unfortunately, for various reasons, I never actually began working on it.
+Now that I have gained some experience, I decided it is finally time to fulfill my younger self’s idea and bring this project to life.

 This simple project will be divided into two parts: